Dragon Ball Z: Dokkan Battle

 Dragon Ball Z: Dokkan Battle (ドラゴンボールZ ドッカンバトル) is a free-to-play mobile game based on the Dragon Ball anime franchise.
-Developed by Akatsuki and published by Bandai Namco Entertainment, it was released in Japan for Android on January 30, 2015 and for iOS on February 18, 2015.
+Developed by Akatsuki and published by Bandai Namco Entertainment, it was released in Japan for Android on January 30, 2015, and for iOS on February 18, 2015.
 Dokkan Battle was eventually released worldwide for iOS and Android on July 16, 2015.
 The game has exceeded 350 million downloads worldwide, and has grossed over in worldwide revenue.

 Gameplay

 The game includes elements of board game, collectible card game, and puzzle genres.
 The main game is made up of levels that work similarly to board games, with spots dedicated to items, power-ups, traps, and fights.

 Character Collecting

 Dragon Ball Z: Dokkan Battle is a gacha game, meaning to obtain many characters, the player must spend in-game currency to randomly summon and have a chance at getting a certain character.
 There are 6 rarities: N, R, SR, SSR, UR, and LR.
-Only N, R, SR, and SSR characters are obtainable through summoning; UR and LR characters are obtained through Dokkan Awakening.
+Only N, R, SR, SSR and some UR units characters are obtainable through summoning; There are some SSR, UR, and LR units available in the Baba's Coin Shop; Almost all UR and LR characters are obtained through Dokkan Awakening.
 When a player obtains a character, they can Z-Awaken and Dokkan Awaken the character by obtaining awakening medals, and leveling up the character through training.
 These characters can be used during fights, and different characters have different abilities.